 We asked our fabulous 2014 fellows to reflect on their experiences organizing special projects for MMNY 2014.
 Here is the third installment: Nicholas […]

-Composers Lainie Fefferman, Jascha Narveson, and Cameron Britt have created a free iPhone application that turns footsteps into twinkling metallic sounds, electric guitar chords, dulcimer notes, water splashes, car horns, and applause.
-By connecting them to small, wearable speakers, iPhones become instruments effortlessly played by strolling, sauntering, or sprinting down the High Line.
+Composers Lainie Fefferman, Jascha Narveson, and Cameron Britt have created a free smartphone application that turns footsteps into twinkling metallic sounds, electric guitar chords, dulcimer notes, water splashes, car horns, and applause.
+By connecting them to small, wearable speakers, smartphones become instruments effortlessly played by strolling, sauntering, or sprinting down the High Line.

 The High Line is a public park built on an historic freight rail line elevated above the streets on Manhattan's West Side.
 With the opening of the second section of the park in June 2011, the High Line now runs from Gansevoort Street to West 30th Street.
 The High Line offers a full calendar of free and low-cost public programs aiming to build a diverse, inclusive community around the park.
 For a full listing of events, please visit thehighline.org/events.